-The Room Booking Form (available at the back of this pack or on our website) contains a section on external speakers and you should complete this if applicable, giving as much information as possible.
+The Room Booking Form (available on our website) contains a section on external speakers and you should complete this if applicable, giving as much information as possible.

 RGU could request more information, or may need to conduct some background research into a proposed speaker and it is important to note we cannot envisage how long this process will take.
 The university will endeavour to conduct this process as quickly as possible, but societies should keep in mind that for any external speaker bookings, the earlier you can submit the booking form, the easier the process will be.
 As a general rule, all such bookings should be submitted at least 3 weeks' in advance of the event.